NelsonGahima/ebovar_pipeline/README.md

 - **Variants:** Compressed VCF files (`.vcf.gz`) and indexes in `results/vcf/`
 - **Logs:** Detailed logs of pipeline steps in `results/logs/`

-## 📝 Gitignore and Tracking Output

-The `.gitignore` excludes all large raw input data and temporary files except for the `results/` directory, which is tracked to allow version control over pipeline outputs and reports.

-Keep your input data local or use `.gitignore` entries to avoid pushing large FASTQ files to the repository.

 ## 👥 Authors

 Precious, Salif, Elvis, Nelson